Takeo Takagi

 Takeo Takagi (高木 武雄, Takagi Takeo) was an admiral in the Imperial Japanese Navy during World War II.
+He was the commander of the IJN 6th Fleet, which oversaw the deployment of all submarines.

 Biography

 Takagi was a native of Iwaki city, Fukushima prefecture.
 He was a graduate of the 39th class of the Imperial Japanese Naval Academy, ranking 17th of 148 cadets in 1911.
 As a midshipman, he served on the cruiser Aso and battleship Shikishima, and after his commissioning as ensign, on the cruiser Asama and battleship Kawachi.